 While many people self-report washing their hands frequently and properly, they do not.
 If you are among those who do not regularly use soap when you wash your hands, you need not admit it to us, but you can better protect yourself and your family from getting and spreading germs and viruses.

 Even if you use soap and water every time you wash your hands, do you not want to make every effort to ensure your hands are as clean as possible?

 The best way to wash your hands is in clean, contaminant-free water from a water filtration system.
-A water filter such as the Aqualite reverse osmosis under-sink system not only removes common chemical contaminants but is also highly effective at removing Cryptosporidium, Giardia, Campylobacter, Salmonella, Shigella, E. coli, and viruses such as norovirus, Hepatitis A, and rotavirus.
+A water filter such as the Aqualite reverse osmosis under-sink system not only reduces common chemical contaminants but is also highly effective at reducing Cryptosporidium, Giardia, Campylobacter, Salmonella, Shigella, E. coli, and viruses such as norovirus, Hepatitis A, and rotavirus.

-While removing these contaminants will keep you and your family healthier and reduce the incidence of gastrointestinal illness, it is essential for those with weakened immune systems from HIV, chemotherapy, or transplant medications.
+While reducing these contaminants will keep you and your family healthier and reduce the incidence of gastrointestinal illness, it is essential for those with weakened immune systems from HIV, chemotherapy, or transplant medications.

 That population is more vulnerable to microbial contaminants, especially Cryptosporidium, which can cause severe illness.
 Therefore, the EPA recommends point-of-use systems, including those using reverse osmosis.

 Even when using clean, pure water and soap, you still need to follow proper handwashing techniques to effectively clean your hands and prevent the spread of COVID-19 and other illnesses.